thru-goes-hamilton/Guitabify/README.md

 - If you want to record again, click on Record button
 <br><br>

-## Note Classifier with custom recorded dataset
+## Approach 1: Note Classifier with custom recorded dataset
 Example notebook at `transcription_model_attempt1.ipynb`.<br>
 Dataset link Locally: `dataset`/`Custom Recorded - Notes(single,0-4)`<br>
-Trained a note classifier model using custom recorder dataset for all possible single notes in the fret broard from fret 1 to 4.
-Predict the notes for an audio by performing onsset detection to split the it into chunks and then classify the notes.
-The time gap between the detected notes is binned to whole inntegers corresponding second to capture temporal information.
+Trained a note classificaton model using custom recorder dataset for all possible single notes(monophonic notes) in the fret broard from fret 1 to 4.
+Predict the notes for an audio by performing onset detection to split it into chunks and then classify the notes.
+The time gap between the detected notes is binned to whole numbers(seconds) to capture temporal information.
 Locally: dataset/Kaggle Dataset
 ### Training
 - Onset detection is performed on each datapoint collected dataset, chunked to ensure silent audio parts are removed.
 - The chunks are padded or trimmed to required shape.